DIY NAS Build Guide for Self-Hosting

 Quick Recommendation

-Build a Jonsbo N3-based NAS with an Intel N305 ITX motherboard, 32 GB DDR5, and TrueNAS SCALE.
-Total cost: ~$450-550 diskless.
-This gives you 8 hot-swap 3.5” drive bays, 8 cores for Docker containers, ZFS for data integrity, and 2.5 GbE networking — in a compact, attractive enclosure.
-It outperforms a Synology DS923+ at a lower price with better hardware.
+Build a Jonsbo N3 or N4-based NAS with a CWWK Intel N305 motherboard, 32 GB DDR5, and TrueNAS SCALE.
+Total cost: ~$650-770 diskless.
+This gives you 6-8 hot-swap 3.5” drive bays, 8 CPU cores for Docker containers, ZFS for data integrity, and 2.5 GbE networking — in a compact, attractive enclosure.
+It outperforms a Synology DS923+ with better hardware, though 2026 component price increases (DDR5 up 3-4x, SSDs up 2x from AI-driven DRAM/NAND demand) have narrowed the cost gap significantly.

 Why Build Your Own NAS?